 Motorcycle riding is a somewhat newer interest of mine.
 I never figured I’d get a motorcycle, yet now I have two.
 I began riding in early November 2012, having obtained my Class M1 license at the end of October 2012.
 I enjoy motorcycling and exploring new areas with them.
 You’ll usually see me out on the roads in my Dainese Laguna Seca motorcycle suit.
 My primary motorcycle is a 2005 Kawasaki Ninja 500R, a sport touring bike.
 I have gone on many trips with that bike, some multi-day.
 My secondary motorcycle is a 2014 Kawasaki KLR 650, a dual sport motorcycle.
 It is, to me, a motorized extension of my cyclocross bicycle.
 I bought the bike with the intent of being able to travel dirt roads and old highway alignments easier than on my Ninja 500R.
 Both motorcycles are a lot of fun to ride and have allowed me to explore far more of Southern California than a bicycle would alone.
 I say it that way, as since August 2011, I have not owned a car.

 In August 1998, I adopted a section of Interstate 5 in Kern County between Postmiles 6.00 and 8.00 in both directions.
 It is fun and, at times, I get to directly help the traveling public.
 I get a sense of pride when traveling that stretch, as I have worked to keep it clean, when I get the chance to travel there.
 I have also adopted two sections of former US 80 in San Diego County under the name – Road Scholars.
+Recently (April 2017), I have also adopted a section of Interstate 8 in San Diego County between Postmiles 44.9 and 46.9 eastbound.
+This is the section from Sunrise Highway to two miles east.
 Please, join me in adopting your own section of highway.
 You drive it all the time, why not help to make it cleaner too.